What is Actos?

 Before taking this medicine

-To make sure Actos is safe for you, tell your doctor if you have:
+To make sure Actos is safe for you, tell your doctor if you have ever had:

 congestive heart failure or heart disease;

-Taking this medicine may increase your risk of serious heart problems.
-However, not treating your diabetes can damage your heart and other organs.
-Talk to your doctor about the risks and benefits of treating your diabetes with Actos.
+Actos may increase your risk of serious heart problems, but not treating your diabetes can also damage your heart and other organs.
+Talk to your doctor about the risks and benefits of this medicine.

-Actos may increase your risk of developing bladder cancer.
-Talk with your doctor about your specific risk.
+Pioglitazone may stimulate ovulation in a premenopausal woman and may increase the risk of unintended pregnancy.
+Talk to your doctor about your risk.

-Women may be more likely than men to have bone fractures in the upper arm, hand, or foot while taking Actos.
-Talk with your doctor if you are concerned about this possibility.
+Women may be more likely to have a broken bone while using Actos.
+Talk with your doctor about ways to keep your bones healthy.

 How should I take Actos?

 Take Actos exactly as prescribed by your doctor.
-Follow all directions on your prescription label.
-Your doctor may occasionally change your dose to make sure you get the best results.
-Do not take this medicine in larger or smaller amounts or for longer than recommended.
+Follow all directions on your prescription label and read all medication guides or instruction sheets.
+Your doctor may occasionally change your dose.

-Actos is usually taken once daily.
-You may take the medicine with or without food.
+Actos is usually taken once daily, with or without food.

 Actos is only part of a treatment program that may also include diet, exercise, weight control, blood sugar testing, and special medical care.
 Follow your doctor's instructions very closely.